Spin-Ruijsenaars, q-deformed Haldane-Shastry and Macdonald polynomials: Derivations

-The other spin-chains Hamiltonians are similarly obtained from \eqref{eq:spin_D_r}: \begin{proof}[Proof of Theorem~\ref{thm:freezing_abelian}] It is clear that the kinetic and spin part decouples for any~$r$.
+The other spin-chain Hamiltonians are similarly obtained from \eqref{eq:spin_D_r}: \begin{proof}[Proof of Theorem~\ref{thm:freezing_abelian}] It is clear that the kinetic and spin part decouple for any~$r$.
 To find the required multiple of $\delta \widetilde{D}_N$ needed to remove the kinetic part we compute

 The prudent generalisation of \eqref{eq:ev_Aj} is the identity, valid for any $j$,